Your Guide to Sustainable Meat: The Best (and Worst) Options for the Planet

-As an eco conscious consumer, you’re probably not just thinking about beauty products and clothing.
-You’re also probably thinking about what’s on your plate—and if sustainable meat options even exist.
+As a conscious consumer, you're probably not just thinking about beauty products and clothing.
+You're also probably thinking about what's on your plate—and if sustainable meat options even exist.

-While eco-friendly, plant-based options make for great swaps (there’s crispy tofu, tempeh, and even jackfruit!), it’s hard to fully give up animal products.
-But before choosing a more sustainable meat, here’s what you should know about the environmental impact of meat.
+While plant-based foods make for great swaps (there's crispy tofu, tempeh, and even jackfruit!), it's hard to fully give up animal products.
+Luckily, you don't have to.
+You can take small steps toward a more sustainable diet by learning about the environmental impact of meat and focusing on choosing more planet-friendly options at the grocery store.

 The Environmental Impact of Meat

-But we get it: Switching to a plant-based diet isn’t the easiest thing in the world, and there are many logistical and cultural factors that prevent people from becoming vegetarian overnight.
-So, what if you’re not up for it—at least not yet?
-That’s when being able to choose the most sustainable meat comes in.
+But we get it: Switching to a plant-based diet isn't the easiest thing in the world, and there are many logistical and cultural factors that prevent people from becoming vegetarian overnight.
+So instead of an all-or-nothing mindset, focus on choosing the most sustainable meat option whenever possible.

 Here's the most common types of meat you'll find at the grocery store, ranked from best to worst in terms of sustainability.
 (As well as some labels to look for when trying to work these options into your sustainable diet.)

 When shopping, look for organic, grass-fed, and pasture-raised labels.
 Pasture-raised or free-range animals are generally more environmentally-friendly and ethical, since these animals live close to nature.
-(Look for the “Certified Humane” or “Animal Welfare Approved” logo to ensure the animals are receiving the best possible care and treatment.)
-Instead of using energy-intensive processes to make sure animals are well-fed and land is taken care of, farmers shift pasture animals to new pastures when they’re at risk of over-grazing.
+Also, look for a "Certified Humane" or "Animal Welfare Approved" logo to ensure the animals are receiving the best possible care and treatment.

 Turkey comes in at a close second behind chicken in terms of sustainability.
 Like chicken, look for sustainably and ethically-raised options.
 Aside from being better for the planet, experts say the meat also tastes better.